DON’T say this to someone who has had a Miscarriage (but say THIS instead)

 As part of the baby loss awareness week I have recently done some (highly unscientific) research among my network about the things that people say to you when you tell them of your miscarriage or loss.
 The responses I have had have been numerous and follow some very clear themes, but most depressingly, my inbox was filled with awful things that people had said and very few helpful ones.

 Of course, people are generally well-meaning and don’t intend to cause offence or upset making it so much harder when the things they say don’t just touch a nerve but whack it with a sledgehammer and make things a lot worse.

-This blog posts wishes to redress that balance and give a guide to what NOT to say to someone after they have suffered a miscarriage, and some ideas of things to say and do to offer helpful support to someone who is experiencing this pain.
+This blog post wishes to redress that balance and give a guide to what NOT to say to someone while trying to give some miscarriage support, and some ideas of things to say and do to offer helpful miscarriage support to someone who is experiencing this pain.

 DON’T say this to someone who has had a miscarriage or loss